ntk148v/til/rabbitmq/disaster-recovery.md

 - [Clustering](https://www.rabbitmq.com/clustering.html) multiple RabbitMQ brokers within a single data center or cloud region.
   - Clustering requires highly reliable, low latency links between brokers.
   - Clusterring across a WAN is not recommended due to the effect of network partitions.
-  - If an enterprise has its own fibre linking its data centers which is highly reliable and consistently low latency (like on-prem availability zones), then it might be an option.
+  - If an enterprise has its own fiber linking its data centers which is highly reliable and consistently low latency (like on-prem availability zones), then it might be an option.
 - RabbitMQ offers two types of **replicated queue**:

   - Classic Mirrored Queue: